 So in many ways, it was about relieving the stress of the long hours I had spent in front of a computer screen and spend time on set with human beings.

 MH – Any news on Blu-ray, soundtrack? can we expect a limited edition Deathgasm vinyl?

 JLH – We have a limited theatrical run and VOD starting October the 2nd.
 I believe Blu-Ray is hitting the states in early 2016, head to our Facebook or Twitter for updates.

 I just found out that Germany is going to post convert the movie, so you can go on to Amazon and preorder Deathgasm 3D!
 I can’t wait to see it, those dildos will look like they are comin’ at ya!

 Death Waltz records are doing the vinyl, it will be a double gatefold LP with some insane original art.
-Deathgasm features the most METAL soundtrack in cinema history so if you are a Heavy Metal Horror fan I would snap that up because stock will be limited.
+Deathgasm features the most METAL soundtrack in cinema history so if you are a Heavy Metal Horror fan I would snap that up because the stock will be limited.

 Deathgasm will be released in cinema’s and on VOD on October 2nd via Dark Sky Films.
-UPDATE: a sequel has now been for the near future which the glorious title of DEATHGASM 2: GOREMAGEDDON
+UPDATE: a sequel has now been announced for the near future which has the glorious title of DEATHGASM 2: GOREMAGEDDON